 Masks and Personal Protective Equipment (PPE)

 Wearing a mask or face covering helps prevent transmission, and is an important step we can all take to minimize the risk of transmission within our community.
-At present, the Ryerson Face Mask Policy requires that:
+As of June 1, it is recommended that:

-- A Mask or Face Covering must be worn by every person at all times while indoors in a manner that covers their mouth, nose, and chin.
+- It is recommended that every person wear a mask while indoors in a manner that covers their mouth, nose, and chin.

-- Students must wear a mask or face covering at all times while indoors in public spaces, including in individual study spaces.
+- Students, visitors, contractors, or members of the general public are recommended to wear a mask or face covering at all times while indoors in public spaces, including in individual study spaces.

-- All persons on campus must wear a mask while outdoors when they cannot maintain a physical distance of 2-metres from others.
+- A mask or face covering is recommended for all persons on campus while outdoors when they cannot maintain a physical distance of 2-metres from others.

-You may also temporarily remove a Mask or Face Covering to receive services that require the removal of the Mask or Face Covering, to consume food or drink, or as may be necessary for the purposes of health and safety.
+While not required, community members are strongly encouraged to wear a mask or face covering unless receiving services that require the removal of the Mask or Face Covering, to consume food or drink, or as may be necessary for the purposes of health and safety.

 Where possible, we recommend faculty/students do not remove their masks to drink/eat during class, unless necessary for health and safety.
-Masks should not be removed for extended periods of time and we do not encourage gatherings of individuals for the purpose of eating together, unless in a designated campus eatery/dining hall.
+It is not recommended to remove masks for extended periods of time and we do not encourage gatherings of individuals for the purpose of eating together, unless in a designated campus eatery/dining hall.

-Subject to the instructions of Ryerson’s Athletics and Recreation department, a Mask or Face Covering may be required or optional in some athletic or fitness activities.
-Please refer to signage and instruction by Ryerson’s Athletics and Recreation department for direction.
+Subject to the instructions of TMU’s Athletics and Recreation department, a Mask or Face Covering may be required or optional in some athletic or fitness activities.
+Please refer to signage and instruction by TMU’s Athletics and Recreation department for direction.

 Subject to the instructions of the university, a Mask or Face Covering may be required or optional for individuals rehearsing or performing in the performing arts.
 Individuals must follow the direction of faculty and staff with respect to the masking requirements for such activities.

-Individuals must wear a Mask or Face Covering at all times while in leased spaces.
+Individuals are strongly encouraged to wear a Mask or Face Covering at all times while in leased spaces.
 Please note that some leased spaces have their own additional requirements for mask-use.
 Please confirm any building-specific requirements with your leaders prior to visiting leased spaces.

-The mask policy requires non-medical masks be worn as the Public Health Agency of Canada continues to advise that non-medical masks help prevent the spread of COVID-19.
+The Public Health Agency of Canada continues to advise that non-medical masks help prevent the spread of COVID-19.

-As an added layer of protection, for the Winter 2022 semester, the university is providing medical grade or fitted masks, such as N95s available for university members who:
+As an added layer of protection, the university is providing cloth, medical grade or fitted masks, such as N95s available for university members who need them.

 As this is a community health and safety measure, individuals in these circumstances will be provided a fitted mask that does not require fit testing.
 Where N95 masks are used as PPE/respirators, fit testing is required; in this case, please contact email@example.com.